 (b St. Louis, MO, Jan 19, 1865; d New York, NY, Oct 23, 1937).
 American composer and conductor.
 At first, he was known professionally by his full name but eventually dropped his surname and went by Maurice Arnold.
 He studied music with his mother, a prominent pianist.
 At 15, he enrolled in the College of Music in Cincinnati Ohio, then travelled to Germany, attending the Friedrich Wilhelm Gymnasium (Berlin) and the Cologne Conservatory of Music, where his first piano sonata was written and performed.
 Arnold subsequently went to Breslau where, under the instruction of Max Bruch, he wrote one of his first major works, a cantata, The Wild Chase.
 Upon his return to St. Louis he worked as a violinist, educator, opera conductor, and composer.
 Arnold attended the newly-established National Conservatory of Music in New York City (1892–95), where he studied with ANTONÍN DVOŘÁK and eventually became an instructor of harmony.
 He subsequently toured Europe (...

 (b London, Aug 10, 1740; d London, Oct 22, 1802).
-English composer, conductor, organist and editor.
-He was the son of Thomas Arnold, a commoner, and, according to some sources, the Princess Amelia.
-Arnold received his education as a Child of the Chapel Royal (c1750 to August 1758) and on leaving became known as an organist, conductor and teacher, and composed prolifically.
+English composer, conductor, organist, and editor.
+He was the son of Thomas Arnold, a commoner, and, according to some sources, the Princess Amelia (she was certainly his patron).
+Arnold received his education as a Child of the Chapel Royal (December 1, 1748 to August 31, 1758), where he was occasionally noticed by Handel (something he ‘remember’d with delight & spoke of with a starting tear’), and on leaving became known as an organist, conductor, and teacher, and composed prolifically.
 In autumn 1764 he was engaged by John Beard as harpsichordist and composer to Covent Garden; there he compiled several pastiche operas, including the popular The Maid of the Mill (1765), which is among the supreme examples of the form.
 In 1769 Arnold bought Marylebone Gardens, and during the next six summers produced several short all-sung burlettas, composing or at least contributing to four new examples (now lost).
 These productions were simply written (from the literary point of view at least) and would have appealed to an audience with no previous experience of operatic music....

 (b New York, April 8, 1856; d New York, Feb 4, 1919).
 American theater manager, conductor, and composer.
 After studying harmony and composition with Emile Durand at the Paris Conservatoire (1874–7), Aronson returned to New York as a young manager and conductor at the Metropolitan Hall.
 He encountered his greatest success as founder of the Casino Theatre in Manhattan, a building celebrated for its “Moorish” architecture and its roof garden (the first of its kind).
 Opening on 21 October 1882 with a performance of The Queen’s Lace Handkerchief, the Casino quickly became the major venue for comic opera performances in New York, featuring sumptuously designed performances of the works of J. Strauss, Sullivan, Offenbach, and Millöcker, among others.
 Though he considered the production inferior to his other work, Aronson’s most successful run at the Casino was Jakobowski’s Erminie (1256 performances).
 Throughout his career, Aronson maintained strong European connections, managing theater houses abroad and contracting American tours of major European musicians, including Leoncavallo....